Overview

 If the test shows that you do not have gestational diabetes, the results will be available at your next appointment with your midwife.
 We do not contact you especially.

-If the test shows that you have gestational diabetes, we will contact you in 2 working days.
-We then make an appointment for you with the diabetes team.
+If the test shows that you have gestational diabetes, we'll contact you within 2 working days.
+We will then make an appointment for you with the diabetes team.

 We have more information about what being diagnosed with gestational diabetes means for you and your pregnancy.